 Virginia Freedom of Information Act; right to speak at open meetings.
-Requires that every public body afford an opportunity for public comment during any open meeting.
-The bill requires that the notice given by a public body prior to a meeting include information as to the approximate point during the meeting when public comment will be received.
-The bill permits public bodies to choose the approximate point during the meeting the meeting when public comment meeting when public comment will be received and permits public bodies to adopt reasonable rules governing the public comment portion of the meeting, including imposing reasonable restrictions on time, place, and manner.
-01/08/18 Senate: Referred to Committee on General Laws and Technology City Position: Oppose SB 340 Virginia Water Quality Improvement Fund; publicly owned treatment works, nutrient reduction.
-Patrons: Peake and Reeves Summary as introduced: Virginia Water Quality Improvement Fund; publicly owned treatment works; nutrient reduction.
-Requires the Director of the Department of Environmental Quality to prioritize cost effective technologies to reduce nutrient loads of total phosphorus, total nitrogen, or nitrogen-containing ammonia over other water quality improvement methods in distributing grants from the Virginia Water Quality Improvement Fund subsequent to satisfaction of nutrient reductions of regulations, permits, or the Chesapeake Bay TMDL Watershed Implementation Plan.
-The bill places certain limitations on grants for technologies to reduce nitrogen-containing ammonia.
-The bill also requires the Department of Environmental Quality to prepare a preliminary estimate of the amount and timing of Water Quality Improvement Grants required to fund projects to reduce loads of nitrogen-containing ammonia at certain levels based on an estimate of the anticipated range of costs for all publicly owned treatment works if the State Water Control Board were to adopt the 2013 Aquatic Life Ambient Water Quality Criteria for Ammonia published by the U.S. Environmental Protection Agency.
-01/17/18 Senate: Read third time and passed Senate (40-Y 0-N) City Position: Support SB 367 Stormwater; localities to provide for partial waiver of service charges for management at airports.
-Patron: Newman Summary as introduced:
+Requires that every elected public body afford an opportunity for public comment during any open meeting.
+The bill permits elected public bodies to choose the approximate point during the meeting when public comment will be received and to adopt reasonable rules governing the public comment portion of the meeting, including imposing reasonable restrictions on time, place, and manner.
+Such rules shall not limit public comment to only the submission of written comments.
+The bill requires that the notice given by any public body prior to a meeting include information as to the approximate point during the meeting when public comment will be received.
+02/08/18 House: Referred to Committee on General Laws Notes: City Position: Oppose SB 338 Firearms; certain persons allowed to carry into courthouses.
+Patron: Peake Summary as introduced:

+Firearms in courthouses.
+Allows a person who may lawfully possess a firearm or ammunition for a firearm to carry a firearm or ammunition for a firearm into an area courthouse that is being used exclusively for purposes other than judicial proceedings outside of the courthouse's normal hours of operation.
+01/17/18 Senate: Passed by indefinitely in Courts of Justice (12-Y 1-N) SB 340 Virginia Water Quality Improvement Fund; publicly owned treatment works, nutrient reduction.
+Patrons: Peake and Reeves Summary as passed Senate:

+Virginia Water Quality Improvement Fund; publicly owned treatment works; nutrient reduction.
+Authorizes the Director of the Department of Environmental Quality to distribute grants from the Virginia Water Quality Improvement Fund for cost effective technologies to reduce nutrient loads of total phosphorus, total nitrogen, or nitrogen-containing ammonia subsequent to satisfaction of nutrient reductions of regulations, permits, or the Chesapeake Bay TMDL Watershed Implementation Plan.
+The bill requires the Department of Environmental Quality to prepare a preliminary estimate of the amount and timing of Water Quality Improvement Grants required to fund projects to reduce loads of nitrogen-containing ammonia at certain levels based on an estimate of the anticipated range of costs for all publicly owned treatment works if the State Water Control Board were to adopt the 2013 Aquatic Life Ambient Water Quality Criteria for Ammonia published by the U.S. Environmental Protection Agency.
+01/17/18 Senate: Read third time and passed Senate (40-Y 0-N) 01/23/18 House: Referred to Committee on Agriculture, Chesapeake and Natural Resources Notes: City Position: Support SB 341 Commission of crimes; forfeiture of property used in connection with crimes.
+Patron: Peake Summary as introduced: